ethereum-optimism/optimism/specs/deposits.md

 ### Kinds of Deposited Transactions

-Although we define only one new transaction type, we can distinguish between two kinds of deposited transactions, based on their positioning in the [deposit block][g-deposit-block]:
+Although we define only one new transaction type, we can distinguish between two kinds of deposited transactions, based on their positioning in the L2 block:

 1. The first transaction MUST be a [L1 attributes deposited transaction][l1-attr-deposit], followed by